iprathammishra/DSAwC-/pointers/info.md

 So, it turns out that we can access arrays simply by pointer reference.
 I am not going to talk much about it.

 > Checkout /pointers/vi_arr.cpp for code snippets.

+### Arrays as function arguments

+Basically, it tells how to use arrays as functional arguments with pointers logic.

+This tells is the arrays are always `call-by-reference` and not the call-by-value.

+> Checkout /pointers/vii_arrarg.cpp for code snippets.